tchwork/debug-bundle/src/Symfony/Component/VarDumper/Resources/doc/json-spec.md

 recursion, such as in this code where $b[0] and $b[1] are bound by reference `$a = 123; $b = array(&$a, &$a)`.

-References used for the transmission of objects/resources allows the same object/resource to exist at many places in a nested structure.
+References used for the transmission of objects/resources allow the same object/resource to exist in many places within a nested structure.

 The desired representation must reflect the presence of these two types of references, otherwise it would be impossible to dump a recursive structure